dotnet/docs-maui/docs/xaml/xamlc.md

 - It removes some of the load and instantiation time for XAML elements.
 - It helps to reduce the file size of the final assembly by no longer including .xaml files.

-XAML compilation is enabled by default in .NET MAUI apps that are built in release configuration, and disabled by default in apps that are built in debug configuration.
-However, these defaults can be overridden with the `XamlCompilationAttribute` class.
+XAML compilation is enabled by default in .NET MAUI apps.
+For apps built using debug configuration, XAML compilation provides compile time validation of XAML, but does not convert the XAML to IL in the assembly.
+Instead, XAML files are included as embedded resources in the app package, and evaluated at runtime.
+For apps built using release configuration, XAML compilation provides compile time validation of XAML, and converts the XAML to IL that's written to the assembly.
+However, XAML compilation behavior can be overridden in both configurations with the `XamlCompilationAttribute` class.

 ## Enable compilation